ineedthisforCPEN/projecteuler/README.md

 ## Usage

-Usage information can found from the command line
+General usage information can found from the command line.

 `python euler.py [case] -h`